 Each voice of a choir is unique but is required to blend with others of similar and different pitch likewise orchestral instruments are grouped into families of similar tonal quality with differing pitches, but all mass together with outstanding cohesion; the organ is no different.

 We set out on all projects with a keen musical ear to create a tonal balance capable of growing seamlessly from the softest stops through to the full organ.
-This ability to manage volume increases and decreases is essential in the art of improvisation and the choral tradition.
+Managing volume increases and decreases is essential in the art of improvisation and the choral tradition.

 In addition to advising and voicing we will support you further with the tonal finishing and fine tuning of an instrument to ensure outstanding results are attained.